-Women, as well as seniors, students, low income individuals, people of color, and other marginalized communities are particularly affected by restrictive voter laws, such as limits on early voting and burdensome ID requirements.
+In 2021, 49 states introduced more than 440 bills to restrict access to voting for millions of American citizens; 34 became law in 19 states.
+Black, Indigenous, and people of color (BIPOC) communities, women, older Americans, people with disabilities, young folks, and people working to make ends meet are particularly affected by restrictive voter laws, such as limits on early voting and burdensome ID requirements.
 There are federal efforts to pass legislation to restore this key part of the VRA, but they have yet to garner bipartisan support or success.